marshallward/f90nml/docs/source/index.rst

 A Python module and command line tool for parsing Fortran namelist files

+.. include:: ../../README.rst

 About ``f90nml``
 ================

-``f90nml`` is a Python module that provides a simple interface for the reading, writing, and the general manipulation of Fortran namelist files.
+``f90nml`` is a Python module that provides a simple interface for the reading, writing, and modifying Fortran namelist files.

 A namelist file is parsed and converted into an ``Namelist`` object, which behaves like a standard Python ``dict``.
 Values are converted from Fortran data types to equivalent primitive Python types.

 ``f90nml`` also includes a command line tool for use in a shell environment.
-See the `cli` for more information.

 .. toctree::
    :hidden: